microsoft/vscode-remote-try-node/README.md

 1. **Edit:**
    - Open `server.js`
    - Try adding some code and check out the language features.
+   - Make a spelling mistake and notice it is detected.
+The [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) extension was automatically installed because it is referenced in `.devcontainer/devcontainer.json`.
-   - Notice that `eslint` and the `vscode-eslint` extension are already installed in the container since the `.devcontainer/devcontainer.json` lists `"dbaeumer.vscode-eslint"` as an extension to install automatically when the container is created.
+   - Also notice that `eslint` and the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) are installed since the `mcr.microsoft.com/devcontainers/javascript-node` image includes them and Dev Container settings and metadata are also automatically picked up from [image labels](https://containers.dev/implementors/reference/#labels).

 2. **Terminal:** Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>\`</kbd> and type `uname` and other Linux commands from the terminal window.
 3. **Build, Run, and Debug:**
    - Open `server.js`